MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Demos/DEMO[MB-910]_D2.1_Working_with_Dynamics_365_Marketing.md

 ---
 demo:
     title: 'Demo: Working with Dynamics 365 Marketing'
-    module: 'Module 2: Learn the Fundamentals of Dynamics 365 Marketing'
+    module: 'Learn the Fundamentals of Dynamics 365 Marketing'
 ---

 # Demo: Working with Dynamics 365 Marketing